1-2-3-team/Distributed-Computing-Project/README.md

 >Nott, L. N. (n.d.).
 PERSPECTIVE: UNPACKING CANCEL CULTURE: IS IT CENSORSHIP, CIVIL RIGHT OR SOMETHING ELSE?
 Freedomforum.Org.
 Retrieved June 15, 2022, from https://www.freedomforum.org/2022/02/09/perspective-unpacking-cancel-culture-is-it-censorship-civil-right-or-something-else/
 >3.8.13 Documentation. (n.d.).
 Python.
 Retrieved June 15, 2022, from https://docs.python.org/3.8/

+Copyright
+All licenses in this repository are copyrighted by their respective authors.
+Everything else is released under The MIT License.
+See LICENSE for details.